Share the Gospel

 3. How You Came to Christ

 Give the details about why and how you became a Christian.
 Communicate in such a way that the person you are talking with, and anyone who overhears you, can understand how they can become a Christian too.
-Even if your listeners are not ready for that, God could use your story and explanation of the gospel to draw them to Himself in the future.
+Even if your listeners are not ready for that, God could use your story and explanation of the gospel to pique their curiosity about what a relationship with God can look like.
 Think through these questions:

 • When was the first time I heard the gospel?
 What were my initial reactions?